olimorris/onedarkpro.nvim/README.md

 Additional commands:

-- `:OnedarkproCache` generates new cache files for the themes
+- `:OnedarkproCache` force generate a new cache files for the themes (you won't often need this)
 - `:OnedarkproClean` removes existing cache files for the themes
 - `:OnedarkproColors` outputs all of the colors in the currently loaded theme to a scratch buffer